Patrick5225/66DaysOfData/Round_3.md

 - Practiced SQL with exercises on INSERT and NULL statements on w3schools.com

 - Learned about grouping vs hiding columns and rows in Excel

+---

+**Day 14 of #66DaysOfData (January 14, 2022):**

+- Practiced SQL with exercises on UPDATE statements on w3schools.com